m-akrm/Android-Location-Reminder-App/README.md

 # Android-Location-Reminder-App
+this project was part of Advanced Android Kotlin Development course from udacity

 Welcome to the Kotlin Native Android Location Reminder App!
 This application is built using Kotlin, Firebase Authentication, Google Maps API, Android Notifications, and follows the MVVM architecture pattern.
 It has been meticulously tested and features robust components, including Dependency Injection, Espresso Framework for UI testing, ViewModel, Coroutines, LiveData, and Room Database.

 Key Features: